ivangeevo/btwr-core/## Changelog.md

 + Changed creeper explosion to be calculated from their eyes instead feet (also made it toggleable feature via mod menu)
 + Fixed a bug where Hearty Stew & Chicken Soup would not give back an empty bowl item when finished using it if the player inventory is full.
 + Fixed incompatibility with mods that add custom creepers to not get affected by the creeper shearing and ruin their intended experience.
-  I might consider adding specific compatibility with other mods in the future, so that modded creepers can also be neutered/sheared.
 + Updated the mod to Fabric API 0.116.0, Fabric Loader 0.16.14 & BTWR Shared Library 0.53

 ## v0.30.1